inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### The Framework Graveyard

 Remember Backbone?
 JQuery, Ember?
 Knockout?
 Angular 1?
 CoffeeScript?
 The framework you learn today might be legacy tomorrow.
-But the problems they're trying to solve—universal rendering, seamless development, cross-platform deployment—those problems aren't going anywhere.
+But the problems they're trying to solve universal rendering, seamless development, cross-platform deployment those problems aren't going anywhere.

 ### We're Building Infrastructure, Not Fashion

 InSpatial Run is to frameworks what the internet is to individual websites.
-It's not another option in the framework dropdown—it's the universal platform that makes the framework choice completely irrelevant.
+It's not another option in the framework dropdown it's the universal platform that makes the framework choice completely irrelevant.

 ### So just another framework?

-Yes, by definition—anything that ships with a renderer and a runtime in the same bundle is technically a framework. `InSpatial Run` is a framework.
+Yes, by definition anything that ships with a renderer and a runtime in the same bundle is technically a framework. `InSpatial Run` is a framework.
 But calling `InSpatial` "just another framework" is like calling the iPhone "just another phone" or the internet "just another network."

 The web doesn't need another framework.
 It needs a universal development environment, a stable foundation that works everywhere, with everything, for everyone all at once.
 That's not a framework.
 That's an evolution.